Clergy & Staff

 Currently, Rabbi Fish is working on a doctorate in Jewish Thought at the Jewish Theological Seminary.
 He can be found rooting for the Red Sox, biking, and playing basketball in the backyard whenever possible.
 Rabbi Fish is married to Leah Bieler, his wife and partner.
 Leah is a Jewish educator and scholar who brings her voice, humor, wisdom, and hospitality to Temple Israel and Sharon.
 She graduated from Northwestern University and has a Masters in Talmud from the Jewish Theological Seminary.

-They are the parents of two daughters and two sons, aged 15 to 7.
+They are the parents of two daughters and two sons.
 Get to know the whole family!
 They open their yard to the entire community for a warm, relaxed Shabbat afternoon experience, including Shabbat afternoon basketball.
 They hope their enjoyment of Shabbat, and Jewish life as a whole, will continue to be as contagious in their new home of Sharon as it was in Norwalk, CT.

 On December 6, 2015, the Temple Israel community celebrated the installation of Ron Fish as their new Senior Rabbi.
 The video of that joyous day can be viewed here.